 Our pick for the best walking socks right now is the Smartwool Hike Light Cushion Crew Sock.
 These have everything you want from a walking sock.
 Rather than being all-over bulky, these have a more streamlined fit that includes mesh zones as well as padded sections, for a custom fit that's not too hot but provides the padding you need to stay comfy.
 The flat-knit toe seam promises no rubbing, and these stay firmly in place as you travel (nowt worse than a sock slipping down inside your boot, disrupting your walk).

-New for summer 2021, the Hike light socks are part of a collection that replaces the brand's popular PhD Outdoor collection.
+New in summer 2021, the Hike light socks are part of a collection that replaces the brand's popular PhD Outdoor collection.
 The concept is very similar, but there are some key upgrades.
 In these, recycled nylon joins responsibly sourced Merino wool to give a fabric that's strong, warm, moisture wicking, but also a bit more eco-friendly.
 Smartwool has also tweaked the design for improved durability and a better fit.

 The crew height is a good mid-ground, providing the required ankle protection without excess fabric.
 They're available in men's and women's versions, the range encompasses subdued block colours, tonal stripes, or statement mountain vistas (really).
 You can also pick ankle height socks for an even more minimal look, or 'Full Hike' if you want more padding.